johanley/postscript-notes/README.md

 (There are quite a number of open source PDF libraries which output PDF files directly.
 [This gentleman](https://youtu.be/5BIP_N9qQm4?t=2301) asserts that they aren't of the highest quality.
 Could it be that the data format used by PDFs (essentially a tree of dictionaries, I believe) is simply not amenable to the job of producing
 PDFs programmatically?
-Personally, my experiences with the iText library have not been very pleasant.)
+Personally, my experience with the iText library has not been very pleasant.)

 ## General